maperial/maperial.github.io/concepts/index.md

 # Image Layers

-You have a many collections of tiles for your maps :
+You can use numerous collections of tiles for your maps :

 - Our own [Tiles](#maperial-layers)
 - Tiles from [Open Street Map](#open-street-map)